mv

 :

-# Rename the directory
+# Rename the 'archive' directory to 'backup'

 $ mv archive backup